wangyibo0308/wangyibo0308.github.io/_pages/about.md

 His dissertation research tackles automatic design-flaw discovery via fuzzing (USENIX Security’24), denial of service security (S&P’25, CCS’21), cost optimization (FSE’21, TSE’23), and network measurement (IMC'21), all in permissionless blockchains, like Ethereum.

+**Openings:** Yibo Wang will join the Department of Electrical Engineering and Computer Science at the University of Wyoming as an assistant professor in 2025 Fall.
+He is looking for highly motivated Ph.D. students and master students to join his group.
+If you are interested, please send an email to wangyibo0308@gmail.com with your CV and transcripts attached.

 Publications
 ======